Yoric/ronin-time-bureaucrats/time-travel.md

 ## What does my Continuum Indirection look like?

 Since you are a Ronin Time Bureaucrat, the aspect and features of your Continuum Indirection depends a lot of where it comes from, and how you have customized it since you, er, eloped.

-### Camouflage and Time Peasants
+A wide host of different technologies afford of Continuum Indirections that look like, well, pretty much anything.
+It may be a spaceship as well as a a bathtub, a restaurant as well as a book, or a map, or a corridor or a sports car, or, well, did we mention pretty much anything?
+And yes, it may be larger on the inside, although it doesn't have to.

 It has been noticed that, regardless of time and space, the so-called Time Plebeians \(aka non-Time Travelers\) do not seem to care all that much about the appearance of a new shop, piece of art, building or even city, so after a time, Indirection engineers gave up on attempts at camouflage and just rolled with it.